beatricepedretti/USS_ENTERPRISE/README.md

 <h3>Complete device arrangement</h3>

-This repository contains the solidworks file where our configuration is graphically shown.
+This repository contains the 'CAD' folder with the solidworks file of our configuration.
 It is possible to recreate the device following the image, as long as the user has all the components listed before.

 <h2>Calibration procedure and angle-coordinates conversion</h2>